Elaine Griffith - Dip Coun, Adv Dip Coun, MBACP, CBT

 I am fully insured and as a member of the BACP, I abide by its code of ethics.
 If you are using my service for the first time you can expect to find a confidential, safe, non-judgmental space where you can explore any thoughts or feelings that have been causing you emotional pain, confusion or difficulty.

 I work closely with each of my clients and will support them in the task of identifying areas of their lives that they would like to change.
 Together we then explore options and choices.
 I support my clients to formulate goals and decide on a therapeutic plan to guide them on their journey to greater wellbeing.
+I will walk alongside you through your anxiety, depression or low moods; together we will explore the cause and get to the root of the problem.

 WHAT I LOVE ABOUT BEING A COUNSELLOR